ibexmonj/ingress-migration-analyzer/README.md

 Each annotation includes:
 - **Risk Level**: AUTO/MANUAL/HIGH_RISK classification
 - **Migration Notes**: Specific guidance for that annotation
+- **Source Documentation**: Links to official Gateway API and NGINX docs
 - **Alternative Solutions**: Gateway API filters, service mesh options, or application-level changes

+> **🔗 All migration recommendations are backed by source documentation** - Every annotation analysis includes links to official Gateway API specs and NGINX documentation to ensure credibility and provide engineers with authoritative references.

 ### Adding New Annotations